-In June 2017, the Issuer established the HKMCA, a wholly-owned subsidiary of the Issuer to carry on long term insurance business and operate the HKMC Annuity Plan which provides immediate lifetime guaranteed monthly payout to the elderly annuitants with a lump-sum premium.
+In June 2017, the Issuer established the HKMCA, a wholly-owned subsidiary of the Issuer, to carry on long term insurance business and operate life annuity business which provides lifetime guaranteed monthly payout to the elderly annuitants with a lump-sum premium.
 Placements are made to the Exchange Fund as capital and premium investments of the HKMCA.

-The HKMC Annuity Plan was launched in July 2018.
-As at the end of 2022, a total of 17,529 policies were issued under the HKMC Annuity Plan with a total premium receipt of around HK\$12.5 billion and an average premium receipt of around HK\$712,000 for each policy.
+The HKMCA launched its life annuity business in July 2018.
+As at the end of 2023, a total of 19,734 policies were taken under its life annuity business with a total premium receipt of around HK\$14.1 billion and an average premium receipt of around HK\$714,000 for each policy.